-An adverse benefit determination notice that results in members' right to appeal includes the following elements: the right to request a hearing, the procedure for requesting a hearing, the right to be represented by others at the hearing, unless otherwise specified by the statute or federal regulation, provisions for payment of legal fees by HHS; and how to obtain assistance, including the right to continue services while an appeal is pending.
+An adverse benefit determination notice of determination that results in members' right to appeal includes the following elements: the right to request a hearing, the procedure for requesting a hearing, the right to be represented by others at the hearing, unless otherwise specified by the statute or federal regulation, provisions for payment of legal fees by DHS; and how to obtain assistance, including the right to continue services while an appeal is pending.

-The choice of HCBS vs. institutional services is discussed with the member at the time of the completion of the application by HHS income maintenance staff; and again at the time of the service plan development by the case manager or community-based case manager.
+The choice of HCBS vs. institutional services is discussed with the member at the time of the completion of the application by DHS income maintenance staff; and again at the time of the service plan development by the case manager, integrated health care coordinator, or community-based case manager.
+The responsibility to explain the right to request a State Fair Hearing for choice between institutional care vs. HCBS is the responsibility of the state's Income Maintenance worker at the time of waiver application; this action is not the responsibility of the MCO.